-Do Cats Get Urinary Blockage More Often in the Autumn?
+Do Cats Get Urinary Blockage More Often in the Fall?

-Urinary blockages, also called a feline urethral obstruction (FUO) or a urinary obstruction, is one of the most common and life-threatening problems in cats.
+Urinary blockages, also called feline urethral obstruction (FUO) or urinary obstruction, are one of the most common and life-threatening problems in cats.
 Veterinary medical staff will often abbreviate the problems to say the cat is “blocked” or write the letters “U.O.” for Urinary Obstruction.

-You may have heard of this serious condition, but did you know that autumn is the most common time of year for male cats to “block?”
+You may have heard of this serious condition, but did you know that fall is the most common time of year for male cats to “block?”

 Why Are Urinary Obstructions More Common During the Fall?

-Although some veterinarians believe there is an increased incidence of feline urethral obstruction in the fall, they can occur any time of year.
+Although some veterinarians believe there is an increased incidence of feline urethral obstruction in the fall, theis issue can occur any time of year.

 Although any animal is susceptible to a urethral obstruction, male cats are at greater risk for feline urethral obstruction than female cats because their urethras are narrow and long, making them easier to plug.
 However, female cats can also “block.”
 If your female cat has symptoms of a urinary blockage, please see your vet immediately.